llamasoft/martin_solve/README.md

 Martingale Solver
 ==================

-This is a rudamentary Martingale betting method "solver".
+This is a rudimentary Martingale betting method "solver".
 Given an initial bet amount and a target bankroll, the script will provide the bet multiplicand required to reach the target round number.